10darts/documentation/overview/content_sources.rst

 .. note::

-    If you have a high content production level we strongly recommend you to leave our smart distribution methodologies, Geo-Ripple or Progressive Ripple®, active in the settings to avoid bombarding your users and increasing churn.
+    If you have a high content production level we strongly recommend that you leave our smart distribution methodologies, Geo-Ripple or Progressive Ripple®, active in the settings to avoid bombarding your users and increasing churn.